wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Framework/React/React-OpenSource-List.md

 - [2019-SWR #Project#](https://github.com/zeit/swr): SWR is a React Hooks library for remote data fetching.
 The name “SWR” is derived from stale-while-revalidate, a HTTP cache invalidation strategy popularized by RFC 5861.
 SWR first returns the data from cache (stale), then sends the fetch request (revalidate), and finally comes with the up-to-date data again.

-- [2019-react-query](https://github.com/tannerlinsley/react-query): ⚛️ Hooks for fetching, caching and updating asynchronous data in React.
+- [2019-React Query #Project#](https://github.com/tannerlinsley/react-query): ⚛️ Hooks for fetching, caching and updating asynchronous data in React.

 ## Component Utilities